patthewebrat/php-image-resizer/README.md

 `cp .env.example .env`

+Point the web root to the public directory and you should be good to go.

 ## Usage

 To use this script, you can simply call the script with the following query string parameters: